Musa al-Husayni: Mandate career

 In 1922 Musa Kazim led a delegation to Ankara and then Lausanne where, following Mustafa Kemal Atatürk's victories against the Greek army in Turkey the Treaty of Sèvres was about to be re-negotiated.
 The Palestinian delegation hoped that with Atatürk's support they would be able to get the inclusion of the Balfour Declaration removed from the treaty.
 Despite statements of support from the Turkish officials the provisions for the French and British mandates remained unchanged in the final treaty.

 The 6th Congress, June 1923, agreed to send another delegation to London, as well as a third one a year later.
 Despite being unable to achieve anything, on their return in August 1925, Musa Kazim managed to persuade the delegates to the 5th Congress to be restrained in their campaign against British policy, arguing that results could still be achieved through diplomacy.

 At the 1928 Congress he was once again elected president and in an attempt to create a united front worked closely with Ragib Nashashibi.

 In March 1930 he led a fourth delegation to London.
 Other members of this delegation were Haj Amin Husseini, Ragib Nashashibi and Alfred Roch a Catholic businessman from Jaffa.
-They returned disillusioned and in 1931 he led a fresh anti-Zionist campaign.Pappé, p.
-249.
+They returned disillusioned and in 1931 he led a fresh anti-Zionist campaign.

 In February 1933 the Arab Executive held meetings with the Istiqlal (Independence) Party and the Youth Congress at which Musa Kazim faced criticism for the Executive's inaction.
 He managed to deflect calls for a campaign of civil disobedience and a boycott of British goods.
 Instead he led a delegation to meet High Commissioner, Wauchope, calling for the end of land sales to Jews and the end of Jewish immigration.
 These demands having been rejected a mass meeting was held in Jaffa, 26 March, attended by 5–600 people to discuss a policy of non-cooperation.

 During October 1933 there were anti-immigration demonstrations in Jerusalem, Jaffa, Haifa and Nablus which left 30 people dead, including one policeman, and more than 200 injured.
 On 27 October Musa Kazim led a demonstration in Jaffa which was violently broken up by British police.
 Musa Kazim was beaten to the ground and the injuries he received were believed to have led to his death, aged 81, on 27 March 1934.
 His funeral in Jerusalem was attended by large crowds.

 It is suggested that public outrage at Musa Kazim's death was the reason that Ragib Nashishibi was not re-elected Mayor of Jerusalem that year.